 In 2017, the NPPA submitted the Site Evaluation Report (SER) and Environmental Impact Assessment Report (EIAR) to the Egyptian Nuclear and Radiological Regulatory Authority (ENRRA) as part of the Application for Site Approval Permit.

 In early March 2019, the NPPA received from ENRRA the Site Approval Permit (SAP) for El-Dabaa site, issued as a conclusion of a detailed comprehensive review of the documents encompassed in the Application for Site Approval.
 The site approval issued by the ENNRA is an acknowledgement that El-Dabaa site is assessed as safe and suitable for placement of an NPP in compliance with the current Egyptian requirements and international regulatory safety standards.

 Obtaining the Site Approval Permit constitutes the completion of the first step in El-Dabaa NPP licensing process.

 Safety of the nuclear power reactor design had the top priority for NPPA in the process of selecting the nuclear technology provider for El-Dabaa NPP.

-The design selected for El-Dabaa NPP belongs to the latest Generation 3+ Nuclear Reactors, which is fully compliant with all post-Fukushima IAEA requirements.
+The design selected for El-Dabaa NPP belongs to the latest Generation 3+ Nuclear Plants, which is fully compliant with all post-Fukushima IAEA requirements.